irahulroy/irahulroy/README.md

 ### Hi, I'm Rahul!

-I'm a PhD student at the UNC Kenan-Flagler Business School, specializing in Operations (Business Administration), with research interests in Machine and Deep Learning, Reinforcement Learning, Forecasting, and Robust Optimization across energy, retail, and healthcare sectors.
+I'm a PhD student at the UNC Kenan-Flagler Business School, specializing in Operations (Business Administration), with research interests in Machine and Deep Learning, Reinforcement Learning, Forecasting, and Robust Optimization.

 - 💬 **Ask me about** ...\
 Machine Learning\